eoinkelly/notes/networking/dns.md

 * `/` is both the separator and the root node in filesystem.
     * Conceptually there is a "null label" or empty label e.g. `{null-label}/users/eoin` so the separator is just the separator
     * DNS has a similar design
-    * the DNS null label is sometimes represented as `.` in text
+    * the DNS null label is sometimes represented as `.` because (I guess) its a representation of `.{null-label}` e.g. `bar.foo.com.{null-label}` is actually written as `bar.foo.com.`
 * directory in filesystem => domain in DNS
 * a directory can have subdirectories => a domain can have subdomains
 * `/` is the separator in filesystem => `.` is the serparator in DNS
 * NFS in filesystems is a bit like the distributed nature of DNS - the admin of an NFS mounted node gets to decide the heirarchy
-* Domain names are used as indexes into the DNS database
+* Domain names are used as indexes (or, more loosely, "search keys") into the DNS database
 * you can think of all DNS data as "attached" to a hostname
 * DNS can have 127 levels of domain label
 * Each label can be up to 63 chars long
 * The null (zero length) lable is reserved for the root